Tusken Raiders: Expanded Universe

 According to the noncanon Star Wars Expanded Universe sources, Tusken Raiders are named after Fort Tusken, an early Old Republic mining settlement in which all of the settlers were overwhelmed, captured, or killed by Tusken Raiders, then referred to as "Sand People".
 The attack probably occurred due to the fort's placement over one of the Raiders' holy wells.

 Although the Sand People are aggressive and violent by nature, they have deep-seated traditions that they cling to tightly.
 Young raiders are required to prove their adulthood in various physical activities.
 While the Sand People have no written language, the most revered member of a Tusken clan is the storyteller.
 He knows the life-story of every member of his clan, and also knows of the clan's history.
 The storyteller is required to memorize the histories word-for-word, eliminating any chance for misinterpretation or distortion.
 Apprentice storytellers often are more hard-pressed to prove themselves than warriors, for a single mistake in reciting the histories means instant death by decapitation.
 As violent as their nature is, Sand People stay as far from the moisture farmers as the farmers do them.
 There are occasional skirmishes with the more outlying settlements.

-Specialists studying the past of the Tusken Raiders also used the term Ghorfa to denote an earlier sedentary phase of their culture, and lastly Kumumgah, for the earliest stratum of sentient civilization on the planet, believed by some to represent a common ancestry shared by the Ghorfas (the Tuskens) and the Jawas.

 The comic book series Star Wars: Republic explains that exiled Jedi Sharad Hett and his son A'Sharad Hett lived among the Tusken Raiders for many years.
 Hett was one of the few non-Tuskens to be accepted into their ranks and was even given the title of "warlord".
 Although A'Sharad Hett believed he was half-Tusken for the better part of his life, during his training on Coruscant he learned that Humans and Tusken Raiders were genetically unable to interbreed.
 This leads him to believe that his mother must have been a human, captured by the Tusken Raiders at a young age and raised as a Tusken.
 The series Star Wars: Legacy, set some 200 years later, reveals that A'Sharad eventually turned to the dark side of the Force and, as the Sith Lord Darth Krayt, briefly conquered the galaxy.